bilalix/bilalix/README.md

 - In my spare time I like to learn new technologies and explore what’s in the market :mag:
 - Enjoy a walk🚶‍♂️in the forest 🌳 or by the sea 🌊
 - I also like reading books 📚 and engage in interesting discussions 💬
-- Going for a swim and playing video games :swimmer:
+- Going for a swim 🏊 and playing video games 🎮
 - I've experimented with Photography :camera:, Graphic Design :art:, Roller Blading 🛼, Climbing (Indoor) 🧗, Ice Skating ⛸️, Hiking 🥾, Laser Game ⚡, Tree Climbing (Accrobranche) 🐒 I'm open to suggestions..
 - On my "to try" list: Camping ⛺, Karting 🏎️, Paintball 🔫, Roallercoasters (The real ones :roller_coaster:, not those I'm experiencing while debugging :bug:)
 <br><br>